Chen-Yiyang/nus-cheatsheets/README.md

 - Cheatsheet: A short summary sheet for Midterm.

 ### CS3243
-- Cheatsheet: A 2-page summary sheet for Midterm.
+- Midterm: A 2-page summary sheet for Midterm.
+- Cheatsheet: A detailed summary sheet for Final.

 ### MA1101R
 - Exercise Question Summary: A compilation of Lemmas / statements left as proving questions in the Exercises of the textbook.